henry2004y/Batsrus.jl/docs/src/man/guide.md

 In principle, I could also try some multi-block (VTM) type for data conversion.

+The XML package not only provide writing into XML files, but also reading XML structures.
+Therefore, if you want you can create a VTK reader.

 ## Tricks

 - This is the first time I use Julia for reading general ascii/binary files.
 It was a pain at first due to the lack of examples and documents using any basic function like read/read!, but fortunately I figured them out myself.
 One trick in reading binary array data is the usage of view, or subarrays, in Julia.
 In order to achieve that, I have to implement my own `read!` function in addition to the base ones.